Skuna River: Course

-The Skuna has an average annual discharge of 620 cubic feet per second at Coffeeville, MS.
+The Skuna has an average discharge of 620 cubic feet per second at Coffeeville, MS.

 Name

 Skuna is a name derived from the Choctaw language purported to mean "entrails, guts".

 The United States Board on Geographic Names settled on "Skuna River" as the stream's name on February 3, 1926.
 According to the Geographic Names Information System, it has also been known as: